EvEng/students/sgao15.md

 In this class, I'd like to get a better understanding of network analysis and graph-based approaches, as these are area that I am less familiar with.

 For my final project, I would like to work on a project related to my thesis work.
 This will most likely mean development of additional deep learning models for information extraction from cancer pathology reports.
+I plan incorporate any knowledge gained from the text analysis portion of this class.